-Our General Strength Routine for Mountaineers and Climbers relies on simple to learn, mostly body-weight exercises.
+Our General Strength Training Routine for Mountaineers and Climbers relies on simple to learn, mostly body-weight exercises.
 The exercise list alternates between upper and lower body movements and is set up to do as a circuit.
 The need for minimal props means that this routine is highly portable and can be completed almost anywhere.

 Start with Core as your warm-up.

 Split Bench Squat

 Hanging Leg Raise

 If you are new to training, start with one time through this circuit with light weights.
 If you are an experienced with strength training you probably need to start with two times through the circuit.

 Every two weeks add another lap through the circuit.
 Working up to four circuits in the eighth week.